hashicorp/pandora/docs/generating-a-go-sdk.md

 Prior to going any further, please send a PR with the changes highlighted above to the Pandora repository (and have that merged) so that this repository is up to date.
 For the moment, ensuring the PR titles start with `Data: ` would be helpful to be able to differentiate these from the other projects.

-Longer term this SDK _may_ live in its own repository, we're not sure - for now copying/embedding this SDK is sufficient.
+Longer term this SDK will live in its own repository, however, for now copying/embedding this SDK is sufficient.

 The Generated SDK's get copied from: